Child Development Laboratory

-The Sport Pedagogy Laboratory is dedicated to research on teaching and learning in physical education and sport.
+The Sports Pedagogy Laboratory is dedicated to research on teaching and learning in physical education and sport.
 In addition, it serves as a support center for students pursuing a K-12 teaching license in Physical education, and it serves as a resource center for physical education teachers in the region with its library of curricular and instructional resources.

 Physical Activity Assessment Laboratory

-is utilized for research projects related to assessment of free-living physical activity and/or energy expenditure in a variety of population groups.
+The Physical Activity Assessment Laboratory is utilized for research projects related to assessment of free-living physical activity and/or energy expenditure in a variety of population groups.
 The lab also serves as a home-base for research staff working on community-based physical activity and obesity prevention intervention projects.